 ESFRLP funds may not be used to assist households residing within the large Community Development Block Grant (CDBG) Entitlement cities of Charlotte, Durham, Greensboro, Raleigh and Winston-Salem.
 Only applications proposing to serve an entire county, excluding the five cities listed above, will be considered for funding.

-Successful applicants will be awarded a set-aside of $150,000 for the rehabilitation of eligible units, with the option of receiving additional funds through the loan pool on a first-come, first-served basis.
+It is the Agency’s intent to serve 33–34 counties each year, on a three-year rotating basis (contingent on the continuing availability of HOME program funds).
+Successful applicants (one per county) will be awarded a set-aside of $190,000 for the rehabilitation of eligible units, with the option of receiving additional funds on a first-come, first-served basis.

-Application forms and guidelines are available under Forms and Resources.
-Completed applications will be received on an ongoing basis until March 31, 2017.
-For more information about the ESFRLP-DR, please call Mike Handley, 919-877-5627, Chuck Dopler, 919-981-5008, Donna Coleman, 919-981-5006 or Dan McFarland, 919-875-3753.
+Application forms and guidelines will be available on or after October 26, 2020.
+Completed applications must be received by the Agency by 5 p.m.
+Friday, December 18, 2020.
+For more information about the ESFRLP, please call Mike Handley, 919-877-5627, Chuck Dopler, 919-981-5008, Donna Coleman, 919-981-5006 or Dan McFarland, 919-875-3753.